AlbertoTalavan/TS_RWbootcamp_2020/Week04/Compatibility_Readme.md

 ### Added the Unit Tests for the game model methods

 - I have divided the tests in two categories:
-  - **Black-box tests:**: where only the exposed api methods are tested, and
+  - **Black-box tests:**: where only the exposed api methods have been tested.
-  - **White-box tests:**  where I have test the private methods.
+  - **White-box tests:**  where I have tested the private ones.